 - $52,360 – $102,830 annually, $25.17 – $49.44 hourly

-When it comes to job growth, SLP jobs in New Hampshire are forecast to increase by 28% over the decade leading up to 2030.
-That’s well above the national average for this profession over that period of time, 19%.
+SLP jobs in New Hampshire are expected to increase by 28% over the decade leading up to 2030.
+That’s well above the national average growth rate of 19% for this profession over that period of time.

 While around half of New Hampshire’s speech-language pathologists work in schools, the health care industry employed around one-third of the state’s professionals.
-Clinics that feature speech-language pathology are found throughout the state:
+Clinics that specializing in speech-language pathology are found throughout the state:

 - Bedford: Milestones Pediatric Therapy Center